RohanKapurDEV/pantheon-core/README.md

 ## Programs

 - `autodca` - Automated dollar cost averaging vaults, powered by [Jupiter Exchange](https://www.jup.ag) for best-in-class price execution
+- `autodca-accounts` - An API for indexing the necessary data for the iterator (crank) to process DCA schedules in due time
+- `iterator-crank` - TBD
+- `autodca-client` - A CLI tool to invoke the autodca program instructions without having to manually write any code or clients

 ## Building and running tests